+>>We thank the reviewer for these relevant points.
+The speed of the video has been reduced at several segments and we have better addressed the structures and surgical steps.
+The narration has also been added and typos corrected.
+Finally, we now better shown the plane over the adrenal gland.

+This case is not intended to differ from others but aims to demonstrate the technique as used in the DIPLOMA trial.
+Two senior authors stem from the fact that both are the principal investigators of the trial, one has taught the technique to the other and both together coordinate the work of the PhD students on this project.
 Reviewer #4: Manuscript Summary: This manuscript is educative and after minor linguistic revision could be published Major Concerns: No Minor Concerns: Minor linguistic revision

+>>The manuscript has been corrected.
 Reviewer #5: Manuscript Summary: I think this is a well written manuscript describing an important standardise way of a minimally invasive distal pancreatectomy for malignant disease.
 The manuscript is easy to read without obvious grammatical errors, the surgical technique is well described, including small modifications such as elevation of the stomach and the preservation of the top short gastric vessels in order to avoid bleeding, small tips that will be of benefit to all surgeons.
 Lessons learnt from experience.I also like the description of using Gerota's fascia to elevate the pancreas.
 I described this as lifting the pancreas on a carpet of Gerota's fascia.
 The 4 to 5minute closure of the pancreatic stapler is a new addition to the literature.
 This may be important.

+>>Thank you.

 Minor points 1.
 A sling around the neck of the pancreas would be to the right side of the pancreatic tumour not the left 2.
 Favourable pathological differentiation is usually described as "well differentiated" rather than "good" 3.
 Microscopic margins are usually described as free or clear rather than "radical"

+>>These three points have been improved now.
+Thank you.

 Major Concerns: None significant Minor Concerns: My only criticism regarding the description of the surgical technique is it would be of interest to have more rigorous anatomical descriptions of the dissection in the retroperitoneum behind the body/tail of the pancreas in the area anterior to the left renal vein and near the adrenal.
 It is not seem to be a robust description of how to tackle this retroperitoneal ill-defined tissue.

+>>We have now corrected this in the video.